c-blake/bu/doc/tim.md

 [^3]: Of course, understanding does not ***end*** with reproduction.
 Sometimes the whole distribution is of interest, not the best or "luckiest".
-Cold-cache (for some values of "cold" & "cache") can be more interesting.  `tim` can write all times to a file, including "warm-ups".
+Cold-cache (for some values of "cold" & "cache") can be more interesting.  `tim` can write all times to a file, including warm-ups which [`edplot`](edplot.md) can render.
 Most debate over such things (eg. hbench vs. lmbench) is more about how to compress many numbers into one for purposes of comparison.
-Not compressing at all (& not flattening time series structure) is the more informative comparison.
-Since humans are bad at reading such reports, views on the debate mostly come down to disagreeing estimates of P(misinterpretation|strong subjective experience components).
-In any event, if one *does* care about the whole distribution, not merely `t0`, to be scientific one should check that ***the whole distro reproduces*** via K-S tests or similar (unlikely but not impossible for most noise of my personal experience).
-This may be Future Work for `tim` and inherently requires a *lot* of data/samples as well as environmental controls.
+Not compressing at all (& not flattening time series structure!) is a more informative comparison.
+Since humans are bad at reading such reports, views on the debate mostly come down to disagreeing estimates of P(misinterpretation | strong subjective experience components).
+In any event, if one *does* care about whole distros, not merely `t0`, science mandates checking ***whole distros reproduce*** by K-S tests etc. (unlikely but not impossible for most noise in my experience) and has order-independence (via permutation tests).
+This may be Future Work for `tim`, but usually means *big* samples (slow) as well as environmental control (hard to make portable across deployments).

 [^4]: For example, [Ben Hoyt's King James Bible ***concatenated ten times***](https://benhoyt.com/writings/count-words/) means that branch